jakubcerveny/gilbert-paper/notes/Notes.md

 This is the Hahn-Mazurkiewicz theorem (pg.
 106, Thm.
 6.8 of Sagan).

-I think the point, here, is that the space filling curve to hit all points (compact), that points near it need to be part of the set (connected) and we can reach nearby points from any starting point (locally connected).
+I think the point, here, is that the space filling curves hit all points (compact), include points near it (connected) and can reach nearby points from any starting point (locally connected).

 The locally connected property precludes things like "scan line" curves as being space filling.